-It doesn't happen often that the beauty of a place or a monument leaves you starry-eyed but that is exactly the case with Jhulta Minar.
-It is located in Laxmi Bazar, Ahmedabad in the state of Gujarat.
+It doesn't happen often that the beauty of a place or a monument leaves you starry-eyed.
+However, this is exactly the case with Jhulta Minar; located in Laxmi Bazar, Ahmedabad this is an applause-worthy historical monument.

 However, when we look back in history we come to know that this place was earlier a mosque named Sidi Bashir Mosque.
-But now in the present times, only the central gateway along with two of its minarets remain.
-These minarets are now famous as the Jhulta Minar.
+But in the present times, only the central gateway along with two of its minarets remain which are famous as the Jhulta Minar.

 It is believed that this mosque was either constructed by Sidi Bashir who was a slave of the Sultan Ahmed Shah or by Malik Sarang who was a noble in the court of Mahmud Begada a wealthy sultan of Gujarat.
-The origin of these minarets can be traced back to the year 1452.
-However, the architectural style and the material which has been used in the construction of these minarets closely resembles the era of around 1511.
+The origin of these minarets can be traced back to 1452 AD.
+However, the architectural style and the material which has been used in the construction of these minarets closely resembles the times of early 16th century.

-It was later in history somewhere around 1753 that the body of this structure was considerably destroyed during the war between Marathas and the Khan of Gujarat Sultanate.
+It was later on in history, in 1753 AD to be exact, that this structure was considerably destroyed during the war between Marathas and the Khan of Gujarat Sultanate.

 Ahmed Shah’s Mosque.
 This mosque was built in the year 1414 by Sultan Ahmad Shah.
 He was the one who had founded Ahmedabad city.
 The prayer halls of the mosques and the entire interior have been quite intricately designed using the black and white marble.
 Apart from that, this place also has some really beautifully carved stone pillars along with the jaali screens with a brilliant symmetry.